-The Withdrawal Date is defined by the withdrawal policy.
+The withdrawal date is defined by the Withdrawal Policy.
 All refunds are calculated on the basis of a fifteen (15) week semester regardless of individual course length or course start date.
 Additionally, students will be billed by the Office of the Bursar for any balance remaining after earned financial aid is applied to tuition charges.

-For all students that fail to complete the official withdrawal process, or notify the institution of their intent to withdraw, the student's withdrawal date will be the midpoint of the term/semester or last documented academically related activity, whichever is later.
+For all students that fail to complete the official withdrawal process or notify the University of their intent to withdraw, the student's withdrawal date will be the midpoint of the term/semester or the last documented academically related activity, whichever is later.